What is Feeding Therapy?

 - Negative or avoidant behaviors during mealtimes

-- Limited diet that includes less than 10 foods
+- Known as a “Picky Eater” (Limited diet that includes less than 10-15 foods)

-- Behaviors that include throwing up, gagging, spitting out, etc. while eating
+- Negative Behaviors: refusal to eat, throwing up, gagging, spitting out, etc.

 - Poor weight gain